alan-turing-institute/HonestCyberEval/README.md

 Please see the competition rules and technical release as the cut off dates for changes will be described there.

-### Setting GitHub secrets with competitor repository permissions
+### Setting GitHub secrets and variables with competitor repository permissions

 Using the [GitHub CLI](https://cli.github.com/), you are able to set repository-level secrets despite not being able to view or edit them in the web UI.